MicheleOliva/Contest-Vision-2020/README.md

 ```
 $ train.py --resume
 ```
-The script will automatically search for the most recent model, i.e. the one with the highes epoch count, and resume training.
+The script will automatically search for the most recent model, i.e. the one with the highest epoch count, and resume training.
 Please beware of the parameters.

 ### Evaluating a model